PrimeTimeTran/next-blog/data/blog/graph-programming.md

 depthFirstPrint(graph, 'a')
 ```

 Two ways to implement DFS traversal of a graph, one iteratively and one recursively.
+Both of these use a stack.

 ```js
 // BFS